 After half the year, what would be your balance for the 2020 season?

 Despite the challenges of the pandemic, in the case of prunes we see a fairly similar year or a small decrease in demand compared to previous years.
 We are still waiting for the second semester, but overall we see a similar development from last year to date.

 As for the calibers, given the “boom” of fresh plum, in general producers have prepared the plantations to harvest larger fruit and in recent years we have improved the calibers substantially.
 This has led to a greater supply of large calibers and shortages in medium and small calibers.

-What role does fresh D’Agen plum play in its production?
+What role does fresh D’Agen prunes play in its production?

-Although our focus is on dehydrated plum, the fresh export business is interesting as it helps improve return by combining exports with dehydrated.
+Although our focus is on prunes, the fresh export business is interesting as it helps improve return by combining exports with dehydrated.